- Free Edition

 Possession factor:

-or a smart card.
-For example, it could be a code generated via an app on the phone or communicated to the
+Here, authentication is performed with something the user possesses, like a mobile phone, a physical token, or a smart card.
+For example, it could be a code generated via an app on the phone or communicated to the user through an automated call.

 Inheritance factor:

-The inheritance factor, being the most secure of the three factors, involves
+The inherence factor, being the most secure of the three factors, involves verifying identities with the help of inherited biometric means, such as fingerprint scanning, facial scanning, retinal scanning, and voice recognition.

-why should you use it?
+Why is multi-factor authentication important and why should you use it?

 Securing resources using just passwords does only the bare minimum to secure identities.
 There are numerous attacks that a hacker can use to breach passwords—like brute-force attacks, phishing attacks, dictionary attacks, and web app attacks—which is why it's important to implement additional layers of authentication to secure resources.